MWarren1/Amazon-Connect-Config-Backup/README.md

 - Routing Profiles
 - Security Profiles
 - Contact Flows (Only Published Contact Flows)
+- Agents - In both json and csv format

 summary of what it creates:

 - Lambda
 - IAM role for Lambda
 - Event Rules for daily and weekly jobs
-- S3 Bucket to store backups
+- S3 Buckets to store backups
 - SNS Topic and Cloudwatch Alarm

 ## Configuration